emberjs/rfcs/text/1027-ember-data-schema-service.md

 };

 /**
- * Represents a field whose value is the primary
- * key of the resource.
- *
- * This allows any field to serve as the primary
- * key while still being able to drive identity
- * needs within the system.
- *
- * This is useful for resources that use for instance
- * 'uuid', 'urn' or 'entityUrn' or 'primaryKey' as their
- * primary key field instead of 'id'.
- */
-export type IdentityField = {
-  kind: '@id';

-  /**
-   * The name of the field that serves as the
-   * primary key for the resource.
-   */
-  name: string;
-};

-/**
  * Represents a field whose value is a local
  * value that is not stored in the cache, nor
  * is it sent to the server.